MGPoirot/web2mp3/README.md

 **1. Input Sources**

 Both YouTube URLs as Spotify URLs are accepted.
-My advise is to primarily use Spotify URLs, since YouTube URLs can include video clip chatter.
+My advice is to primarily use Spotify URLs, since YouTube URLs can include video clip chatter.
 SoundCloud support is in development, to cover audio that is not available through YouTube.